Launchable-Studio/launchable/README.md

 console.log(formattedNum); // Outputs: "1,234,567,890"
 ```

-## `nullify(value)`
+### `nullify(value)`

-This function checks if the provided value is an empty string.
+Checks if the provided value is an empty string.
 If it is, it returns null; otherwise, it returns the original value.

-@param {string} value - The value to be checked.

-@returns {string|null} The original value if it's not an empty string, or null if it is.

-### Example
+We use it to prevent empty values in a nullable database column.

 ```javascript
 // returns null